Makeup Do’s and Don’ts for Senior Photos

 - They know how to contour and choose colors that highlight your best features

 If this is something you’re interested in, I have just the hair and makeup artist for you!
 Deb is my go-to girl for all my seniors and she does a fabulous job!
-I won’t go into detail here, but she’ll have her very own blog post soon!
+She’s been working with me for about 3 years now and all my families love her!

 If hiring a makeup artist isn’t in your budget, no worries!
 Below are some great guidelines to follow that will have you camera-ready.